hashicorp/vault/website/source/docs/auth/aws.html.md

 When `disallow_reauthentication` option is enabled, the client can choose not to supply a nonce during login, although it is not an error to do so (the nonce is simply ignored).
 Note that reauthentication is enabled by default.
-If only a single login is desired, `disable_reauthentication` should be set explicitly on the role or on the role tag.
+If only a single login is desired, `disallow_reauthentication` should be set explicitly on the role or on the role tag.

 The `disallow_reauthentication` option is set per-role, and can also be